What Is the New Car Loan Interest Deduction and Do You Qualify?

 You're paying $749 every month on your new car loan.
 That's the average payment in 2025, and most of it goes toward interest at rates hovering around 6.8% for new vehicles.

-I know this because Congress just passed the One Big Beautiful Bill Act in July 2025.
-The law created a brand-new tax deduction for auto loan interest - something that hasn't existed since the 1980s.
+Congress changed that math when it passed the One Big Beautiful Bill Act, signed into law on July 4, 2025 as Public Law 119-21.
+The law created a brand-new car loan interest deduction - something that hasn't existed since the 1980s.
 You can now deduct up to $10,000 in vehicle loan interest per year through 2028.

 Here's what makes this different from other tax breaks.
 This is an above-the-line deduction - meaning it reduces your adjusted gross income before most other deductions get calculated.
 That gives you tax savings on both federal returns and potentially state returns in conforming states.